hiridavid/trial-and-error/README.md

 > git reset HEAD
 > git reset HEAD~`int`

-rolls back the version to a previous commit identified by hash
+rolls back the version to a previous commit identified by 'hash'
 OR previous commit
-OR the commit int (number) away from the current version
+OR the commit 'int' (number) away from the current version
 AND unstages the commits (but keeps it on your computer to commit again)

 > git reset --hard `hash or other id`